Welcome to the Handicap System Page

 Setting the handicap numbers

-Sailing dinghies aren't all the same - you know that very well.
+Sailing dinghies aren't all the same - that's pretty obvious.
 Some can be twice as fast as others.
 You can usually tell quite easily whether a boat is faster than most, but it's not so easy to say just how much faster: it depends on the conditions.
 You may find that one very sleek boat glides smoothly along in the slightest breath of wind, when most boats are going nowhere, but then it becomes a bit of a handful when the breeze gets up, so you spend all your time trying to keep control of it, and don't actually go as fast as you might expect.
 Another one may not want to go anywhere very much in light airs, but comes into its own when there's a bit more drive to be had, and actually goes faster than the sleek one.
 So which one do we say is the faster?
 Again, it all depends.
 You have to take some sort of average.

 What the RYA does is to collect results and timings from thousands of races over the course of a year, taking in a variety of locations, and all the practical weather conditions, and analyses them to produce a single number for each class.